rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 Here is a relevant discussion on reddit [NoRecursiveLet](https://www.reddit.com/r/haskell/comments/lxnbrl/ghc_proposal_norecursivelet_prevent_accidental/).
 Thinking about reducing extraneous load could impact such discussion (in this case, by supporting the proposal).

-My second point is the recurring one, abstractions can play a big role in reducing bugs.
+My second point is the recurring one, types and abstractions can play a big role in reducing bugs.
 Hopefully abstractions themselves are bug free!